 VOCATIONAL EDUCATION — FEDERAL AID

-(3) The state board for professional-technical education may promulgate rules to implement the provisions of this section.
+(7) The state board of education may promulgate rules to implement the provisions of this section.

 [(33-2205) 1919, ch.
 53, sec.
 3, p.
 161; C.S., sec.
 1006; I.C.A., sec.
 32-1705; am.
 1963, ch.
 150, sec.
 2, p.
 451; am.
 1974, ch.
 10, sec.
 13, p.
 49; am.
 1999, ch.
 329, sec.
 8, p.
 858; am.
 2015, ch.
 150, sec.
 1, p.
 540; am.
 2016, ch.
 25, sec.
 14, p.
 44; am.
 2018, ch.
 96, sec.
 2, p.
 204; am.
 2019, ch.
 298, sec.
 3, p.
 883; am.
 2020, ch.
 151, sec.
 2, p.
 453.]